Oath Keepers leader Stewart Rhodes sentenced to 18 years in prison for plot to keep Trump in power - KESQ

 (CNN) — Stewart Rhodes, the founder and leader of the Oath Keepers, was sentenced to 18 years in prison on Thursday for leading a far-reaching plot to keep then-President Donald Trump in power after he lost the 2020 election.

+A second Oath Keepers member, Kelly Meggs, the leader of the Florida contingent of the group, was sentenced to 12 years in prison.

-The sentence is the first handed down in over a decade for seditious conspiracy.
+The sentences are the first handed down in over a decade for seditious conspiracy.

 “I dare say, Mr. Rhodes – and I never have said this to anyone I have sentenced – you pose an ongoing threat and peril to our democracy and the fabric of this country,” Mehta said.